Posted by marilynch

 It has not yet been decided by City officials how much motor vehicle traffic would be allowed, whether it would be shuttles only or shuttles and private vehicles, whether it would be once in a while or on a regular basis, whether it would be limited hours of day, and so on.

 The recommendation in June 2011 was made by transportation consultants hired by the City of Monterey.
-The consultants’ expressed opinion was that this area should become open to motor vehicles, so people could drive directly through Custom House Plaza to the waterfront from downtown–rather than taking one of the other routes.
+The consultants’ expressed opinion was that it would be good to open this area to motor vehicles, so people could drive directly through Custom House Plaza to the waterfront from downtown–rather than taking one of the other routes.

 The consultants also expressed that people did not know Monterey had a waterfront until they got through the tunnel (connecting travelers to Lighthouse Avenue, New Monterey or Wave and Foam Streets/the Aquarium).
 Apparently they determined that too many people do not see the waterfront when driving Del Monte Avenue alongside Window on the Bay Park, or past the Wharf II entrance.